 Abstract

 Purpose: Improving hospital care for people with dementia is a well-established priority.
-But there is limited research evidence to guide nursing staff in delivering person-centred care, particularly under conditions where patients are emotionally distressed.
+There is limited research evidence to guide nursing staff in delivering person-centred care, particularly under conditions where patients are emotionally distressed.
 Misunderstood distress has negative implications for patient wellbeing and hospital resources.
 The purpose of this study is to use the expertise of nurses to recommend ways to care for the emotional wellbeing of patients with dementia that are achievable within the current hospital setting.

 Approach: A qualitative study was conducted in two long-stay wards providing dementia care in a UK hospital.
 Nursing staff (n=12) were asked about facilitators and barriers to providing emotion-focused care.
 Data were analysed using thematic analysis.